Sauna and Longevity: Heat Shock Proteins Explained

 People with cardiovascular conditions, uncontrolled hypertension, or recent illness should seek medical guidance first.
 Dizziness, chest discomfort, or unusual symptoms are stop signals, not adaptation milestones.

 Track perceived recovery and resting trends to avoid cumulative stress overload.
-Combine this with /blog/sleep-optimization-for-maximum-lifespan for safer recovery periodization.
+Combine this with Sleep Optimization for Maximum Lifespan for safer recovery periodization.

 📘 FREE: The Longevity Blueprint